rebma-io/lab/docs/organization/sortimo.md

 * It has a great roll-around platform with large ball-bearing wheels that it latches and unlatches to quickly.

+This is before I discuss the horrifying color choices for some of the systems.

 ## Differences with Sortimo

 I've never touched a Sortimo system hands-on, but from watching videos